SantiagoGuiral/Grade-project-UdeA-Traffic-Analysis/README.md

 <a href="https://github.com/ahlashkari/CICFlowMeter">CICFlowMeter V4.0<a/>

+## CICFlowMeter modified

-## CICFlowMeter modified with 29 new traffic characteristics
+The CICFlowMeter was modified where 29 new traffic characteristics were added with the purpose to analyze the performance between the 2 version of the extractor

 <a href="https://github.com/SantiagoGuiral/Grade-project-UdeA-CICFlowMeter-Modification">Modified CICFlowMeter<a/>